braid-org/braid-spec/README.md

 We have weekly video meetings on Mondays.
 Our next meeting is **Monday October 28th, from 4:00pm–5:00pm Pacific**.
 See https://braid.news.

-Anyone can contribute to Braid; you don't have to join the HTTP Working Group, because there is no "membership" -- anyone who participates in the work is part of the HTTP Working Group.
-See also [Contributing to the HTTP Working Group](https://github.com/httpwg/http-extensions/blob/master/CONTRIBUTING.md).

 You are welcome to edit these documents directly while working.
 To get Github access, send your login to [Michael](mailto:toomim@gmail.com).
 Discuss edits on the